ahnsb5117/ahnsb5117/README.md

-I'm Simon (he/him), a statistics student with sampling and survey research experience.
+I'm Simon (he/him), a statistics student with scraping, sampling, and survey research experience.
 I'm currently at Reed College working on a Bachelor's in Economics.

 🦆 Research